jared-richard-clarke/pratt-parser/README.md

 Robust error handling is a priority, so extra-textual information is provided, both in the abstract syntax tree and in error messaging.

-This implementation is currently written in Go, although I will probably expand into other languages.
+This implementation is currently written in Go, although I might expand into other languages.

 ## Sources